rajveer43/llm_tutorials/README.md

 # Large Language Model Tutorials(LLM Tutorials) Repository

 Welcome to the Large Language Model Tutorials Repository!
 This repository is a collection of Jupyter notebooks designed to help you understand and work with large language models, such as GPT-3.5.
+It will also include tutorials of open-source models.
 Whether you're a developer, researcher, or just curious about these powerful language models, you'll find resources here to guide you through various tasks and applications.

 ## Table of Contents